Article Contents:

 Material selection: the wood species decides everything

-For installing wooden railings, several wood species are available — and each carries a different answer to the question 'what are you building and for how long'.
+Several wood species are available for installing wooden railings — and each carries a different answer to the question 'what are you building and for how long'.

 Oak — if the answer is 'forever'.
 Density 700–750 kg/m³, Brinell hardness 3.7.
 Resistant to wear, moisture, and biological decay.
 Expressive grain under clear oil — unmatched.
 Downside: working with oak is harder, tools require more power, price is higher.

 Buy wooden balustersOak railings are an investment that won't require replacement in 15 years.
-Alongside oakwith matching legsin the living room and oakbaseboardaround the perimeter of the hall — a unified material language for the home.
+Alongside oak furniture in the living room and oak baseboards around the hall perimeter — a unified material language for the home.with matching legsin the living room and oakbaseboardaround the perimeter of the hall — a unified material language for the home.

 Pine — if the answer is 'country house, budget, rustic'.
 Softness (350–450 kg/m³) means impact marks over time — but for a country interior, this is organic aging, not a defect.